Windsor, Berkshire: Religion

 The original parish church of Windsor is dedicated to St John the Baptist and is situated adjacent to the High Street.
 The church is said to have dated from the time that King Henry I moved the Royal Court from Old Windsor to 'New Windsor'.
-The church was clearly established by the time of Henry II in about 1110, as there are references to it by then.
-In 1543, Henry Filmer, Robert Testwood and Anthony Pearson, the three Windsor Martyrs, were burnt at the stake in Deanery Gardens, near the church.
-The original church building had Saxon arches and Norman work and by the 18th century it was described as 'a vast building with 10 side altars and several chantries' and perhaps eight gabled roofs.
-There was a small spire on top of the main central tower.
+The church was clearly established by the time of Henry II in about 1270, as there are references to it by then.
+Henry II grated its advowson to the priory of Waltham Holy Cross in atonement for the death of Thomas Becket in 1170, and it remained in the priory's possession until 1528, when its responsibility transferred to Windsor Corporation, explaining the date of its earliest Wardens' Accounts, these still being extant.
+In 1543, Henry Filmer, Robert Testwood and Anthony Pearson, the three Windsor Martyrs, were burnt at the stake as part of a conspiracy known as the Prebendaries Plot, to unseat the archbishop of Canterbury, Thomas Cranmer.
+The plot failed, but not before the three Windsor men were put to death, in a field adjoining the river Thames, not far from the present-day site of the railway station on Datchet Road, owned by the local ring-leader of the conspiracy, William Symonds.
+The original church building had Saxon arches and Norman work.
+Pre-Reformation it counted at least eleven saintly altars, many with two keepers, two principal chapels and a rood loft.
+In the 15h century, lodgings were built against its north elevation for the Trinity fraternity's morrow mass priest.
+By the 18th century it was described as 'a vast building with 10 side altars and several chantries(sic.)' and perhaps eight gabled roofs.
+A lightening strike in the 16th century destroyed its spire, and owing to a shortage of funds, this was replaced with a truncated lantern-type arrangement.

 In 1818 the high cost of repairs to the old building led to plans for a complete rebuild at a cost of £14,000.
 Charles Hollis was appointed architect and the new building was erected between 1820 and 1822 with cast iron columns that were floated down the Thames.
 The ribs that support the roof are also cast iron.
 The new church, Gothic in style with a pinnacle tower containing the bells, was officially consecrated by the Bishop of Salisbury on 22 June 1822.
 Samuel Sanders Teulon added the chancel and the apse in 1880.
 The chancel screen was added in 1898 to mark the 60-year reign of Queen Victoria.
 In 1906 the Hunter organ was installed.
 The north side gallery was reduced in length to make way for the organ.

 The more recent church of All Saints' is situated on Frances Road.
 The incumbent vicar is the Revd Canon Sally Lodge.
 The author Thomas Hardy trained as an architect and joined Arthur Blomfield's practice as assistant architect in April 1862.
 Between 1862 and 1864 he worked with Blomfield on All Saints'.
 A reredos, possibly designed by Hardy, was discovered behind panelling at All Saints' in August 2016.